• FOR LIFE AND FAMILY

 NATALIE KING, MD, MA

-Palliative Medicine Physician, Intermountain Healthcare
+Palliative Medicine Physician, Intermountain Health

 Dr. Natalie King is a palliative medicine physician who specializes in caring for patients with serious illness and nearing the end of life.
 She is originally from Indiana and attended the University of Notre Dame.
 While in medical school at Tulane University, she founded the Catholic Medical Association Student Section.
 She completed internal medicine residency at the University of Utah and palliative medicine fellowship at the Mayo Clinic in Arizona.
-After fellowship she worked as a palliative medicine physician in Denver, Colorado, helping lead her hospital’s ethics committee and teach trainees.
+After fellowship she worked for several years as a palliative medicine physician in Colorado, helping lead her hospital’s ethics committee and teach trainees.
 She completed a master’s degree in bioethics from The Ohio State University, partnering with the United States Conference of Catholic Bishops to improve education around palliative care for Catholic laity.
 She has organized a forum for the Catholic Medical Association on end-of-life issues.
-She is passionate about education and advocacy about palliative medicine and ethical issues relating to serious illness and the end-of-life and is set to have a book released by Ave Maria Press in fall of 2024.
-She lives with her husband and daughter in Salt Lake City, Utah, and works at Intermountain Healthcare.
+She is passionate about education and advocacy about palliative medicine and ethical issues relating to serious illness and the end-of-life.
+Based on questions she has received at presentations she has given and from patients and their families, she recently wrote a book titled "Intensive Caring: A Practical Handbook for Catholics about Serious Illness and End-of-Life Care."
+Dr. King lives with her family in Utah.

 KRISTINA LEYDEN, PhD, APRN, FNP-BC